Circle of Willis

 The circle of Willis (also called Willis' circle, loop of Willis, cerebral arterial circle, and Willis polygon) is a circulatory anastomosis that supplies blood to the brain and surrounding structures in reptiles, birds and mammals, including humans.
-It is named after Thomas Willis (1621–1675), an English physician.
+It is named after Thomas Willis (1621–1675), an English physician and neuroanatomist.

 Structure

 The circle of Willis is a part of the cerebral circulation and is composed of the following arteries: